verb (jams, jamming, jammed)

 nounBack to top

-- 1An instance of a thing seizing or becoming stuck: paper jamsMore example sentences
+- 1An instance of a machine or thing seizing or becoming stuck: paper jamsMore example sentences

 - I'd prefer to further my skills and career - not occupy myself hunched over a photocopier, when the biggest excitement of my working day is a paper jam.